 From the point of view of hardware, this is still the same model that was introduced back in 2008 and simply sports a set of new materials.

-As you can see on the photos, the watch has the middle part of its body, as well as the transparent case back crafted from stainless steel and then treated with virtually scratchproof black DLC coating.
-As far as I understand, there will also be a more lightweight version with titanium body that will probably be slightly more expensive.
+The Tirion TriRetrograde has the middle part of its body, as well as the transparent case back, crafted from stainless steel.
+The metal is then treated with virtually scratchproof black DLC coating.
+As far as I understand, there will also be a more lightweight version with a titanium body that will probably be slightly more expensive.

 Put against a black carbon fiber body with the sun-stamped motif in its center, the parts look contrast, thus significantly increasing the timekeeper’s readability (a property that was never a characteristic part of this particular model.)